fluencelabs/docs/docs/new-build/Fluence Developer Documentation bdf8d06ad52e493fb765456dbd5480cd.md

 ![Untitled](Fluence%20Developer%20Documentation%20bdf8d06ad52e493fb765456dbd5480cd/Untitled.png)

-With your account and network setups in good shape, head over to one of the Mumbai faucets listed above, e.g..[https://mumbaifaucet.com/](https://mumbaifaucet.com/) and have your account address ready:
+With your account and network setups in good shape, head over to one of the Mumbai faucets listed above, e.g., [https://mumbaifaucet.com/](https://mumbaifaucet.com/) and have your account address ready:

 Figure ?: